Format Requirements for Your Dissertation or Thesis

 - Physical pagination must begin immediately after the title page, on the Abstract page using the number “iv”.

-- Keep in mind that a copyright page ii and augmented signature page iii (based off your individual student record) will automatically be inserted to your manuscript during submission.
+- Keep in mind that a copyright page ii and augmented signature page iii (based off your student record) will automatically be inserted to your manuscript during submission.
+This means you must ensure to remove pages ii and iii from your dissertation or thesis.

-- This is the most common formatting mistake: you must remove your copyright page and signature page from the pdf file before you submit your dissertation or thesis, and begin pagination on your abstract with page number "iv".
+- Failing to remove pages ii and iii is most common formatting mistake: you must remove your copyright page ii and signature page iii from the pdf file before you submit your dissertation or thesis, and begin pagination on your abstract with page number "iv".
 If the document is formatted for double-sided printing with each section starting on the right page, then pagination will begin on a blank page (page"iv") and the Abstract should be numbered as page "v", and so forth.

 - For the remainder of the manuscript, starting with the Introduction or Chapter 1 of the Main Body, use continuous pagination (1, 2, 3, etc) for text, illustrations, images, appendices, and the bibliography.
 Remember to start with Arabic numbered page 1, as this is not a continuation of the Roman numeral numbering from the preliminary pages.